miskapoyry/TicketGuru-Scrum-ritarit/ticketAPI/get.md

 **Error Responses** :

 - 404 Not Found: This response occurs when there are no tickets found in the system or the requested resource does not exist.

-- 500 Internal Server Error: This response occurs when there is a server-side error, such as a database connection failure.

 - 400 Bad Request: This response occurs if there is an issue with the request format or invalid parameters.